Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Methods and baseline assumptions

 We adopt the Deformable Mirror-assisted Vortex Coronagraph (DMVC) used in the LUVOIR-B study.
 This coronagraph provides a 360$^{\circ}$ dark zone and is estimated to achieve an azimuthally-averaged contrast $\sim10^{-10}$ in a single polarization, an IWA of $\sim$3.5 $\lambda$/D, a core throughput of $\sim45$\% at large separations, and a bandwidth of 20\% (further details can be found in Ref.~\citenum{stark2019}).
 As previously noted, we implicitly assume that the coronagraph design has parallel polarization channels.
 We note that the core throughput of the off-axis PSF is a smooth function of separation, such that exoplanets can be detected interior to the formal IWA.

 We make the same detector assumptions as the LUVOIR study, namely a red-enhanced electron multiplying charge capture device (EMCCD) based on future improvements to the Roman Coronagraph's EMCCD.
-While the quantum efficiency (QE) of the Roman Coronagraph EMCCD is just a few percent at 1000 nm\footnote{\url{https://roman.ipac.caltech.edu/sims/Param_db.html}}, the LUVOIR study adopted an optimistic wavelength-independent QE of 0.9.
+While the QE of the Roman Coronagraph EMCCD is just a few percent at 1000 nm\footnote{\url{https://roman.ipac.caltech.edu/sims/Param_db.html}}, the LUVOIR study adopted an optimistic wavelength-independent QE of 0.9.
 However, we note that Ref.~\citenum{stark2023} explicitly showed that if such a QE were not possible, we could search for water at shorter wavelengths at the expense of some EEC yield.
+We also adopted a clock induced charge (CIC) of $1.3\times10^{-3}$ $e^-$ pix$^{-1}$ frame$^{-1}$, roughly an order of magnitude better than what has been demonstrated by the Roman Coronagraph EMCCD.
+Clock induced charge is a noise term that becomes apparent when operating an EMCCD in Geiger mode (also called photon-counting mode).

-The EMCCD was paired with an integral field spectrograph (IFS) in the VIS channel to obtain exoplanet and debris disk spectra.
+The EMCCD was paired with an IFS in the VIS channel to obtain exoplanet and debris disk spectra.
 An IFS requires additional optics, illustrated in Fig. \ref{fig:optical_layout-LUVOIR-B}, that reduce throughput and disperse the exoplanet's light over a large number of pixels, effectively amplifying the impact of the EMCCD detector noise.
+We carry forward the LUVOIR-B IFS assumptions, adopting a 30\% reduction in throughput due to IFS optics and 96 pixels per PSF core at 1 $\mu$m (16 lenslets at 1 $\mu$m assuming Nyquist sampling at 500 nm, 2 $\times$ 3 pixels per dispersed lenslet).
 Table \ref{table:missionassumptions} summarizes the high-level assumptions fed to AYO for our baseline mission parameters.

 The HabEx and LUVOIR studies mandated six visits to every target to account for orbit determination of the EECs, assuming this results in $\sim$3 detections.
 Recent work has shown that two detections of a planet in reflected light may be adequate to constrain the orbit when including photometry\cite{bruna2023}.
 As such, we drop the six visit mandate for this study.
 For a coronagraph-based mission, the impact of such a mandate on yields is small\cite{stark2016}, so we expect our results to be approximately valid even when including a six visit mandate.